 FIREFISH opened in December 2016 and is due to conclude in November 2023.

 Roche and PTC Therapeutics presented preliminary results from part 1 of the trial in July 2017.
-These showed a 400% increase from the study’s start (baseline measures) in full-length SMN protein produced from the SMN2 gene in treated patients.
+These showed a 400% increase from the study’s start (baseline measures) in full-length SMN protein production from the SMN2 gene in patients receiving treatment.
 These results confirmed that Evrysdi promotes the correct splicing of the SMN2 mRNA.

 Top-line data from part 2 found that SUNFISH met its primary goal — that of statistically significant improvements in motor function from baseline on the MFM32 scale — after 12 months of treatment compared with a placebo.
 Patients tolerated Evrysdi well and researchers observed no treatment-related safety findings leading to study withdrawal.